fable-compiler/fable-compiler.github.io/docs/docs/javascript/features.md

 export const x = Avatar("123");
 ```

 As you can see, there are some reflection information generated for the type `User`.
-However, if you decorate the type with `[<Erased>]`:
+However, if you decorate the type with `[<Erase>]`:

 ```fs
 open Fable.Core